Big City Greens season 1

 The first season of Big City Greens premiered on Disney Channel on June 18, 2018, and ended on March 9, 2019.

-This season focuses on the adventures of Cricket, Tilly, and Bill Green, who move from the country to Big City to live with Alice Green, Cricket and Tilly's grandmother and Bill's mother, and struggle to adjust to city life.
-A minor subplot for this season is Cricket getting a job at Big Coffee to pay off the damages he caused from a Critterball game, and forming a bond with its head barista Gloria.
+The season follows the adventures of the Green family, who move to Big City to live with Gramma Alice, and struggle to adjust to city life.
+A minor subplot for this season is Cricket getting a job at Big Coffee to pay off the damages he caused from a Critterball game and forming a bond with its head barista Gloria.

 The series features the voices of Chris Houghton, Marieve Herington, Bob Joles, and Artemis Pebdani.
 Guest stars in this season include Jon Hamm, Raven-Symoné, Busta Rhymes, Danny Trejo, Jim Rash, Lorraine Toussaint and Paul F. Tompkins.

 Production

 Big City Greens was picked up for its first season on March 4, 2016, under the working title of Country Club.
 The series was later renamed Big City Greens on July 21, 2017.
 During production, "Hands-On History", an episode originally intended to be the tenth of this season which focused on Remy was cut, but was later revived as the episode "Rehashed History" in Season 4.

 Season 1 of Big City Greens is arranged on Disney+ to create a proper continuity.